3box/ipfs-pinset-migration/README.md

 # ipfs-pinset-migration

-Migrate pins from S3 bucket to go-ipfs
+Migrate pins from an AWS S3 bucket or local filesystem to `go-ipfs`

 ## Usage